 Policies set the strategy for managing development so that it is not done in a piecemeal way, but all contributes to the overall aims of the city, region or country.
-Policies are given the greatest weight when decisions are made on whether a development should be permitted.
+Policies are given the greatest weight when decisions are made on whether a development should be permitted through a planning application.

 Planning policy can be national policy, set through Act of Parliament.